Holocaust II World War II

 The Riga Ghetto and the Latvian Holocaust Museum is located in Riga close to the Riga Central Market and the Riga Central Station.
 The museum was opened in 2010 on the site where the city's warehouses once were.
 It is located in the historical part of the city, next to the border of the former Jewish ghetto.
 The territory of the ghetto is unique, because in terms of architecture it has not changed since World War II.
 It is a memorial dedicated to the tragedy suffered by the Jewish people.
 The German policy regarding the Jewish population in Latvia until the end of 1939 was for the German diplomats and politicians to try and pressure the Latvian government to take action against the Jews by restricting their freedom.
 After the emigration of the Baltic Germans in 1939, the German embassy no longer had as good an access to information on the mood of the population and the events happening in Latvia as before.
 When the Red Army occupied Latvia, they manipulated the society to gain some support of the Jewish population for the new occupying power.
 However, after the regime started a crackdown on the society as a whole, the support fell rapidly.
 As a result of all this, a deep divide had formed between the people.
 And later on, the next regime – Germany – tried to exploit it.
 They hoped that the local population would harass and attack the Jews, but that did not happen.
 So, Germany adjusted their approach and devised a new plan to initially establish a Jewish ghetto and later destroy its inhabitants.

-Varaklani Jewish Cemetery - a memorial to the victims of German-fascist terror
+Varakļāni Jewish Cemetery - a memorial to the victims of German-fascist terror

 Varakļāni Jewish Cemetery, at the end of Kapsētas Street.

-Nazi German troops entered Varaklani in 1941.
-In early July, and from the very first days, the siege and isolated killings of Jews began.
+Nazi German troops entered Varakļāni in early July 1941 and from the very first days began the restriction of Jews and individual murders.
 A conditional ghetto was established near the Jewish cemetery, to which all Jews had to move.
-On August 4, a German SD unit (the "Arāja team") shot virtually all Jews in Varakļāni (about 540 people) with the help of local self-defense forces on the territory of the Jewish cemetery.
+On August 4, in the territory of the Jewish cemetery, a German SD unit (“Arāja komanda”), with the help of local self-defense forces, shot practically all the Jews of Varakļāni (about 540 people).

 Jewish Memorial at Rumbula

-Located in Rumbula, near Moskava Street.
+Located in Rumbula, near Maskavas Street.

-The first attempts to perpetuate the memory of the Jews killed in Rumbula date back to the end of the 60s.
-Despite the restrictions of the Soviet government, as a result of the initiative of some Jews in 1963. a wooden commemorative plaque with an inscription in Yiddish was attached to one of Rumbula's pine trees, while a large poster of the artist Josif Kuzkovskis "The Jew" was installed near the Rumbula railway (near the Riga-Moscow line).
-The poster showed the image of a man rising from the grave with a clenched fist, symbolizing a protest against what had been done.
-Both the commemorative plaque and the poster already in 1964. were harvested, but the Jews managed to obtain permission to erect a memorial stone in Rumbula with the inscription "Victims of Fascism" not only in Latvian and Russian, but also in Yiddish.
+The first attempts to immortalize the memory of the Jews killed in Rumbula date back to the late 1960s.
+Despite the restrictions of the Soviet government, as a result of the initiative of individual Jews, in 1963 a wooden memorial plaque with an inscription in Yiddish was attached to one of the Rumbula pine trees, while a large poster by artist Josif Kuzkovskis “Jew” was installed near the Rumbula railway (near the Riga-Moscow line).
+The poster showed an image of a man who seemed to be rising from the grave with a clenched fist, symbolizing a protest against what had been done.
+Both the memorial plaque and the poster were removed in 1964, but the Jews managed to obtain permission to install a memorial stone in Rumbula with the inscription “To the Victims of Fascism” not only in Latvian and Russian, but also in Yiddish.

 Žanis Lipke Memorial